Key Takeaways:

 - Season the Meat:

-- Add your prepared spice mixture
+- Add your prepared spice mixture all at once

 - Stir well to combine